Course Content and Outcome Guide for CH 221H

 - Special Fee:

 Course DescriptionAn honors version of General Chemistry I. Introduces measurements, classification and properties of matter, nomenclature, atomic structure and modern atomic theory, periodic table and chemical periodicity, and chemical bonding.
 Recommended for chemistry and other natural science majors, and pre-professional majors in engineering, medicine and dentistry.
 (If students have not successfully completed a high school or a college chemistry class with a lab component in the last 3 years they are encouraged to complete CH 151 before registering.)
-This is the first course in a three course sequence.
-Prerequisite: WR 115 and RD 115 or equivalent placement test scores.
-Prerequisite/concurrent: MTH 111 AND 3.25 GPA.
+This is the first course in a three course sequence.25 GPA.

 Intended Outcomes for the course